SU008/Final-year-project-LeveL-8/README.md

 # Final-year-project-LeveL-8

+Refer to the "C17344483_Sajjad_Ullah_ProjectReport.pdf" report

 Creating an Analogue guitar pedal

 This project is about building an analogue guitar pedal, this is a device controlled by the guitarist's feet to change the sound of the guitar.
 In simple terms, a guitar pedal takes in the guitar signal as an input, applies a specified effect to the signal and this becomes the output.

+The chosen guitar effect was the Wah-Wah pedal.

 Objectives of the project:
 •	Investigate common guitar effects pedals.